yifso/nteract/docs/notes/group4-group.md

 ## /rx-binder

 This package provides a set of functions for connecting to a remote instance provided by [Binder](https://mybinder.org/).
-This package will allow you to connect to a remote compute instance from your nteract application to execute code.
-To see this package in action, you can view the source code for the [nteract play app](https://github.com/nteract/play).
+This package allows you to connect to a remote compute instance from your nteract application to execute code.

+See an example of this package in the source code for the [nteract play app](https://github.com/nteract/play).

 ### Installation